 2) Use of Hair Dryers

-Using hair dryers to make your spackle dry faster is another excellent option, especially if there is only a spot or two that is still wet.
+Using hair dryers to make your spackle dry faster is another excellent option, especially if only a spot or two is still wet.
 Ensure you set it to cool.
 Afterward, blow the air onto the area.
 Hair dryers are easy to use, but the only issue you might have is that you would need to stand there and hold the tool while using it.
 To use a hairdryer,

 - Kindly turn the appliance on to the lowest heat setting